Altronix/linq-network/docs/source/api/api_c/api_c_atx_net_node_count.rst

 .. code-block:: c

-   uint32_t atx_net_node_count(atx_net_s* netw);
+   uint32_t linq_network_node_count(linq_network_s* netw);

 Return the number of nodes connected to your LinQ Network context.
-Any time you connect to a remote atx_net instance, the node count will increase by 1.
-Anytime you close a connection to a remote atx_net instance, the node count will decrease by 1.
+Any time you connect to a remote linq_network instance, the node count will increase by 1.
+Anytime you close a connection to a remote linq_network instance, the node count will decrease by 1.

 Parameters
 ----------